-- ➤ Goal 2: To create a work environment where cultural humility, dignity and respect are modeled, so all BHSOC staff experience equitable opportunities for professional and personal growth. - Objective 2a: BHSOC will offer foundational culturally responsive trainings for BHSOC staff, as outlined by the Policy and Procedure Guidelines (PPGs).
-Revisions to the PPGs with regards to the CLAS have been developed and will soon be finalized.
-All DBH supervisors were offered an Applied CLAS training specific to CLAS application.
-DBH had over 50 of the 70 supervisors/managers complete the training.
-DBH has also established an Equity Library with over 30 different books and discussion questions that are accessible to all DBH staff to use for their own development.
-Throughout the year DBH highlights different cultural events and recognition months for the BHSOC which include panel discussions and sharing of related resources. - Objective 2b: BHSOC will identify and provide trainings on topics including, but not limited to, equity; inclusion; diversity; social determinants of behavioral health; cultural and community practices; consumer culture; recovery culture; Wellness and Recovery Plans (WRAP); access barriers; implicit bias; historical trauma; veteran and family services; and sustainable partnerships, on a regular basis for BHSOC.
-DBH is also developing trainings on the following topics: Microaggressions, Racial Equity Impact Survey, Clinical Cultural Responsiveness, and Social Determents of Health.

-DBH supervisors participated in 12 hours of Diversity, Equity and Inclusion training in the past year provided by Terry Berman and Associates.
-All DBH staff in any supervisory capacity (including non-direct services participated).

-- Objective 2c: BHSOC will provide interpreter and language line training to all direct service providers and staff who regularly communicate with individuals receiving services.
-Training will address the process for effectively using an interpreter, as well as using the language line, to support individuals receiving services in their preferred language.
-This year DBH has updated the PPGs and developed new guidelines related to Cultural Competence training, language access, interpretation services, etc. Also, DBH has contracted with an organizational provider to translate documents, so that translations are conducted by a professional third party and reviewed by "native speakers" who may be staff or other community providers.
-Behavioral Health Interpreter Training (BHIT) was offered to providers who provide services in languages other than English. - Objective 2d: BHSOC will support the development of a Language Services Committee which supports BHSOC bilingual staff to meet regularly to create an opportunity to share ideas on how to interpret complex medical terms and meet the needs of individuals and families receiving services. - This committee will support the ongoing development of a list of commonly used Behavioral Health terms to support the use of consistent translation of terms.
+- Goal 2: To create a work environment where cultural humility, dignity, inclusion, and respect are modeled, so all BHSOC staff experience equitable opportunities for professional and personal growth. - Objective 2a: BHSOC will offer foundational culturally responsive trainings for BHSOC staff, as outlined by the Policy and Procedure Guidelines (PPGs). - Revisions to the PPGs that address the CLAS standards have been developed and will soon be finalized.
+Revisions include an increase in the required minimum hours of annual training.
+All DBH supervisors were offered an Applied CLAS training, and over 50 of the 70 supervisors/managers completed the training. - DBH has also established an Equity Library with over 30 different books and discussion questions that are accessible to all DBH staff to use for their own development.
+Additional resources have been established with the county library to access additional books. - Throughout the year, DBH highlights different cultural events and recognition months for the BHSOC, which include panel discussions and sharing of related resources. - Objective 2b: BHSOC will identify and provide trainings on topics including, but not limited to, CLAS standards, equity; inclusion; diversity; social determinants of behavioral health; health disparities, cultural and community practices; consumer culture; recovery culture; Wellness and Recovery Plans (WRAP); access barriers; implicit bias; historical trauma; veteran and family services; and sustainable partnerships, on a regular basis for BHSOC. - DBH is also developing trainings on the following topics: Microaggressions, Racial Equity Impact Survey, Clinical Cultural Responsiveness, Social Determents of Health (SDOH), BIPOC LGBTQ, etc. DBH supervisors participated in 12 hours of Diversity, Equity, and Inclusion training in the past year, provided by Terry Berman and Associates; and all DBH supervisory staff participated (including indirect services). - Objective 2c: BHSOC will provide interpreter and language line training to all direct service providers and staff who regularly communicate with individuals receiving services.
+Training will address the process for effectively using an interpreter, as well as using the language line, to support individuals receiving services in their preferred language. - This year, DBH has updated the PPGs and developed new guidelines related to Cultural Competence training, language access, interpretation services, etc. Also, DBH has contracted with an organizational provider to translate documents, so that translations are conducted by a professional third party and reviewed by "native speakers" who may be BH staff or other community providers.
+Behavioral Health Interpreter Training (BHIT) was offered to providers who deliver services in languages other than English. - Objective 2d: BHSOC will support the development of a Language Services Subcommittee which supports BHSOC bilingual staff to meet regularly to create an opportunity to share ideas on how to interpret complex medical terms and meet the needs of individuals and families receiving services.
+This Subcommittee will support the ongoing development of a list of commonly used Behavioral Health terms to support the use of consistent translation of terms.
 This strategy will help promote a common language across bilingual staff and providers and create consistency in language for individuals receiving services and English-speaking treatment staff.
-BHSOC will post these documents on the DBH website for easy access to updated documents. - Objective 2e: BHSOC will develop a recruitment practice, in collaboration with HR, to hire individuals and family members to help increase the workforce and expand the number of persons who are reflective of the local community, especially bilingual/bicultural individuals, and help address barriers to accessing services for culturally and linguistically diverse populations.
+BHSOC will post these documents on the DBH website for easy access to updated documents.

+• Objective 2e: BHSOC will develop a recruitment practice, in collaboration with HR, to hire individuals and family members to help increase the workforce and expand the number of persons who are reflective of the local community, especially bilingual/bicultural individuals, and help address barriers to accessing services for culturally and linguistically diverse populations.
 DBH has a workgroup currently seeking to improve recruitment practices as a result of the REIA work.
+DBH has begun to explore training for managers to ensure practices of inclusivity to improve retention.